 An intermediate-to-advanced pear-shape design with a checker-type crown, this design performs well in a range of materials, and produces an interesting "face"-like light pattern when inverted.
 The design can be tricky for intermediate faceters, but the video allows members to cut it more easily.

 Remember that the site is updated continuously.
-So, there’s probably more available than you see on this sample page.
+So, there's WAY more available than what you see on this sample page.

 YOUR REQUESTS HERE!

 Faceting Academy members help determine what content appears in the membership area - by asking questions, making requests, and participating in conferences and live training events.
 Become a member and join the progress!

 The price for membership is $99.00 per Year.

 Do you have a discount code?
 Click here to enter your discount code.